sharifalzaber/ClinVerdict-Physician-Curated-Clinical-AI-Evals-Suite/data_assets/README.md

 ## 🏆 Public Showcase Cases (Vulnerability Cohort)
 To demonstrate the clinical validation framework without exposing the entire proprietary testing suite, 5 distinct adversarial cases are published in full below.
 (Showcase cases are listed by their original cohort IDs to maintain consistency with the automated evaluation logs.)
+Deep-dive clinical analysis is publicly available for 5 showcase cases.
+Full case materials for all 10 are available here.
+Extended analysis available upon professional inquiry.

 ### 🩻 Case 3: Kideny Disease
 * **Failure Vector Targeted:** [e.g., Temporal Collapse / Documenting historical symptoms as current active vitals]